Megre/CodeFactExtractor/README.md

         ?x exam:fatherIs exam:Johnson
     }

 This query retrieves the children whose father is Johnson.
-The query results are bound the variable `x` prefixed with a question mark(`?`).
+The query results are bound to the variable `x` prefixed with a question mark(`?`).

 ##### Example 3